fabiancz/vagrant-php-box/README.md

 How to install this development environment:

 1. Install [Vagrant](http://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-2. Clone this repo and go to your local copy in terminal
+2. Clone this repo (`git clone git://github.com/fabiancz/vagrant-php-box`) and go to your local copy in terminal
 3. Install modules with command `git submodule update --init` (in repo dir)
 4. Bring everything up with `vagrant up`.
 It will take some time to download vagrant box.
 Then [Puppet](http://puppetlabs.com) will deal with installation and configuration of the services.